Potential Regiment Officers course: Content and location

-PROC is a four-day assessment course, designed to complement the military's Officer and Aircrew Selection Centre, for men and women wishing to become an RAF Regiment Officer.
+PROC is a four-day assessment course, designed to complement the RAF's Officer and Aircrew Selection Centre, for men and women wishing to become an RAF Regiment Officer.

 The course is held at RAF Honington, in Suffolk in East Anglia, England.
-Some training may also be given at other airbases or facilities.

 The course is designed to discover a candidate's leadership qualities and ability to provide continued command in stressful situations.
 One's ability to communicate effectively, and one's physical condition, are also assessed.